Calinou/awesome-gamedev/README.md

 * [Joey Hess' blog][129] - A collection of posts, many of which are about Haskell use.
 [CC-BY-4.0][136]
 * [Haskell Programming][128] - A complete wiki of the Haskell programming language.
 [Expat][11] .

+## Talks ##

+These are collections of game development-related talks that might be interesting or informative to people seeking to design games.

+* [Indievelopment talks][143] - A collection of talks about various aspects of game development.
+[CC0][289].

 Programming Frameworks and Libraries
 ===================================